pkmedu/AnalyzeMEPS/README.md

+This is a public repository hosted by Pradip K. Muhuri who is currently employed with the Center for Financing, Access and Cost Trends (CFACT), Agency for Healthcare Research and Quality (AHRQ), Department of Health and Human Services.

+Materials contained here may supplement those posted to
+<https://github.com/HHS-AHRQ/MEPS> - an official git repository maintained by
+AHRQ/CFACT.

-This is a public repository containing the following:
+This current repository contains:

--   References (hyperlink) for SAS Documentation on complex survey data analysis

-    -   PROC SURVEYMEANS

-    -   PROC SURVEYFREQ

--   Medical Expenditure Panel Surveys (MEPS) documentation available from the web

--   MEPS public use data files

--   Jupyter Notebook applications and references
+-   Jupyter Notebooks Applications of SAS programs (MEPS analysis), SAS log, and output along with code explanations and hyperlinks for relevant online SAS documentation and MEPS data documentation – all in a single .ipynb file that can be directly viewed from the web browser

--   Four exercises presented in MEPS Workshop, April 14-15, 2020
+-   SAS exercises presented in MEPS Workshop, April 14-15, 2020

--   Additional SAS programs on \`PROC SURVEYMEAN\` ‘PROC SURVEYFREQ\` applications
+-   additional SAS programs/macros on MEPS data analysis (primarily PROC SURVEYMEANS and PROC SURVEYFREQ applications)

-All example-SAS programs are run in Jupyter Notebook (JupyterLab)
+All SAS programs were run using SAS® 9.4 M6 in Jupyter Notebook (JupyterLab).

-Pradip Muhuri makes no warranties with respect to these materials and disclaims all liability therefor.
-He shall not held liable or responsible to any person or entity with respect to any loss or incidental or consequential damages caused by anyone’s use of the information or SAS code contained herein.
-Please contact me (<Pradip.Muhuri@ahrq.hhs.gov>) if you find errors in SAS code or code explanations.
+The author of this repository makes no warranties for these materials and disclaims all liability therefor.
+Neither AHRQ/CFACT nor the author shall be held liable or responsible to any person or entity with respect to any loss or incidental or consequential damages caused by anyone’s use of the information or SAS code contained herein.

+Views expressed here are those of Pradip K. Muhuri and do not necessarily represent or reflect those of AHRQ/CFACT.

+Please contact the author (<Pradip.Muhuri@ahrq.hhs.gov>) if you find errors in SAS code or code explanations.